menandmice/micetro_docs/guides/implementation/cloud.rst

 NS1
 """

-Fill in the fields required to connect to NS1:
+Fill out the fields required to connect to NS1:

 .. image:: ../../images/add-ns1.png
    :width: 50%

 *	**Obtaining Access Credentials**: For information about how to create API Access Credentials for use by Micetro, see `IBM NS1 Connect <https://ns1.com/knowledgebase/creating-and-managing-api-keys>`_.

 .. _connect-meraki:

 Cisco Meraki
 """"""""""""
-To manage Meraki with Micetro, it is required to have an operational instance of the Micetro DHCP Agent.
+To manage Meraki with Micetro, an operational instance of the Micetro DHCP Agent is required.
 For additional details about the DHCP Agent, see :ref:`install-dhcp-controllers`.
 Moreover, the user responsible for adding Meraki should have DHCP administrator privileges.

-When connecting to Meraki, you need to sepcify the location of the running DHCP.
-Next you must provide Micetro with a display name for the service and the API key to connect to Meraki.
+When connecting to Meraki, you must specify the location of the running DHCP.
+Next, provide Micetro with a display name for the service and the API key to connect to Meraki.

 .. image:: ../../images/add-meraki.png
    :width: 50%

 * **Obtaining Access Credentials**: For information about how to create API Access Credentials for use by Micetro, see  `Cisco Meraki Dashboard API <https://documentation.meraki.com/General_Administration/Other_Topics/Cisco_Meraki_Dashboard_API>`_.

+Synchronization parameters, e.g., network client synchronization interval, can be configured under :ref:`Advanced System Settings <admin-advanced>`.

 Editing Cloud Services
 -----------------------

 **To edit the properties of a cloud service**:

-1. In the **Service Management** area, locate the service you want to edit.
+1. On the **Service Management** tab, locate the service you want to edit.
-2. Double-click the service or select it, and then select :guilabel:`Edit service` on the :guilabel:`Action` menu.
+2. Double-click the service or select it, and then select :guilabel:`Edit service properties` on the :guilabel:`Action` menu.
-3. Make the necessary changes and select :guilabel:`Confirm`.
+3. Make the necessary changes and select :guilabel:`Save`.

 Removing Cloud Services
 ------------------------